Species in the Collection Rainforest Tour Orchids

 Plant #3 is a plant belonging to Brian Williams.
 It is known as Santa Leopoldina.

-Plant #5 This is one of my own plants and was purchased by one of my daughters on eBay as Santa Leopoldina.
+Plant #5 This is one of my own plants and was d by one of my daughters on eBay as Santa Leopoldina.
 Dr. Croat ID'd this specimen as either P. angustilobum or P. mexicanum.
 It is simply too young to be certain at this time.
 Brian commented, "Your #5 I also have and I believe it is a hybrid of mexicanum it does not get as near a long a leaf and much wider back lobes."

 Plant #7 Plant belonging to Brian Williams known as Santa Leopoldina.